GoodSSenDev/knkExercise/README.md

 C Programming: A Modern Approach, 2nd Edition 2nd Edition

-my solution from exercise chapter 10 ~ 22.
+my solution from the exercise CH 10 ~ 22.